krishnap25/mauve/README.md

 We encourage and highly value community contributions.

 Some features which would be good to have are:
-- featurization in HuggingFace Transformers with a  TensorFlow backend.
+- featurization in HuggingFace Transformers with a JAX backend.

 ## Best Practices for MAUVE
 MAUVE is quite different from most metrics in common use, so here are a few guidelines on proper usage of MAUVE: